Emoncr/dynamic_table/README.md

 -> Honestly speaking I didn't face any hard challenges here.😶

 ### Technology I used
--> Requirments was I can use only react.js.
-So, I used here only  React.js and CSS
+-> Requirements were that I can use only React.js.
+So, I used only React.js and CSS.

 If you have any suggestions or recommendations let me know.
 You can find me on: